theQRL/theqrl.org/content/blog/2025/ethdenver-2025-recap-building-a-quantum-secure-future-with-project-zond/index.md

 >
 > -Ryan Malinowski, Director of Marketing at QRL

-{{< image "./images/core-team-photo.png" >}}

 ## Join Us in Building a Quantum-Secure Blockchain Future

 As quantum computing progress continues to grow, everyone from developers to the largest of institutions must proactively secure their blockchain applications.
 If you're a developer or builder passionate about creating long-term, post quantum resistant solutions, we invite you to join our community.

-Get started by exploring the QRL Project Zond Testnet.
-For more insights into our upcoming milestones, you can check out our Roadmap or join our vibrant community on QRL Discord to collaborate, innovate, and help secure the future of blockchain together.
+Get started by exploring the [QRL Project Zond Private Testnet](https://test-zond.theqrl.org/testnet).
+For more insights into our upcoming milestones, you can check out our [Roadmap](https://www.theqrl.org/roadmap/) or join our vibrant community on [QRL Discord](/discord) to collaborate, innovate, and help secure the future of blockchain together.